-If you’re a teacherpreneur, you’re probably wondering how to grow your email list from scratch.
+If you’re a teacher entrepreneur, you’re probably wondering how to grow your email list from scratch (and honestly for FREE).
 You want to start an email list because you’ve heard all of the experts say it is imperative for your business, but where do you start?
 If you feel overwhelmed by email marketing, or you don’t know how to grow your email list, you’ve come to the right place!

 To be honest, this is the BEST way to grow your email list, because it gives VALUE.
 It is really hard in this day and age to get someone to sign up for MORE EMAILS.
 So we need to be coming at this from the angle of how we can serve our ICAs best!

-The goal for this opt-in, to build your email list, is to show your ICA how to solve their pain point without actually solving it for her.
-If you solve it for her and give it away for free, she doesn’t need you anymore!
-Your opt-in should be so juicy and full of value that she thinks, “Wow!
+The goal for this opt-in, to build your email list, is to show your ICA how to solve their pain point without actually solving it for them.
+If you solve it for them and give it away for free, they don’t need you anymore!
+Your opt-in should be so juicy and full of value that they think, “Wow!
 If she’s giving this away for free, her products must be even more awesome!” or “Oh man, I don’t have time for this!
 I need this done for me!”
-Then, you can come in and show her what you provide to make her life easier and save time.
+Then, you can come in and show everything you provide to make life easier and save time.

 I have two more tips regarding opt-ins to grow your email list.
 When you’re creating this opt-in to grow your email list, use the 80/20 rule.
 Give 80% of your tips away for free, and save the best 20% for your products, course, or membership.
 And, don’t sell in your opt-in.
 Don’t add links.
 Keep it simple, and serve your audience.
 Period.